Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

     asteroid has a 23% chance (0.3/(0.3 + 1.0)) of belonging to the Near-Kerbin population, and a 77% chance of belonging to the Main Belt population; replacing the numbers with 3 and 10 won't change those odds.
 In the future, spawnRate may control the number of asteroids discovered per day.
-* `smaMin`: the smallest semimajor axis an asteroid from this population may have.
+* `smaMin`: the smallest semimajor axis an asteroid from this population may have, in meters.
 Currently a hard limit.
 Must be a positive number.
-* `smaMax`: the largest semimajor axis an asteroid may have.
+* `smaMax`: the largest semimajor axis an asteroid may have, in meters.
 Must be a positive number.
 * `eccAvg`: the average eccentricity of an asteroid in this population.
 Any specific asteroid may have any eccentricity; it is possible, though very unlikely, that an asteroid will even appear on an unbound orbit.
 May be zero.
-* `incAvg`: the average inclination of an asteroid in this population.
+* `incAvg`: the average inclination of an asteroid in this population, in degrees.
 As with eccentricities, you may occasionally get some extremely inclined orbits.
 May be zero.